 A routine dental cleaning at Heritage Dental Centre is a cornerstone of preventative oral healthcare, designed to remove plaque and tartar that daily brushing and flossing might miss.
 Understanding what happens during this essential appointment helps ensure you get the most value from your visit, whether you are a new patient or have been seeing the team at Heritage Dental Centre for years.
 These cleanings are vital for preventing issues like decay and gum disease, which is why regular checkups are so important for maintaining a healthy smile.
+As we expand our reach, ensuring local relevance for communities like the Dental Clinic Near Kaskitayo, Edmonton remains a key focus for attracting new local patients.

 The process typically involves a skilled dental hygienist performing the deep cleaning, followed by an examination from one of our experienced dentists, such as Dr. Gordon Poznikoff or Dr. David Osborne.
 By detailing the steps involved, from the initial assessment to the final polish, this guide prepares you for a smooth and effective experience, ensuring you leave with the best possible oral health foundation.